MartinEesmaa/VVCEasy/README.md

 I allow you to bring error screenshots, you can bring proof.
 More proofs, easier to solve it.

 My question is not listed on FAQ.
 Can I ask any question to you?
-Sure, just go to Issues tab, ask questions or/and give your issue to me.
+Sure, just go to Issues tab, ask questions or/and give your issue to me, I'd be happy to help :).

 Do you know what you have skills in your programming?
 I know about Batch file and HTML programmer.
 Some hard programming languages might be difficult to me :/.